meco-group/fatrop/docs/getting_started.rst

 The low-level interface is suitable for:

-- Power users who want to implement overhead-less function evaluation
+- Power users who want to implement low-overhead function evaluation
 - Users who want to interface their own framework
-- Implementing custom Jacobians and Hessians

-Dependencies: BLASFEO and stdc++

-For examples, refer to the C++ examples in the `examples` directory.
+For examples, refer to the C++ examples in the `examples <https://github.com/meco-group/fatrop/tree/main/examples>`_ directory.

 2. CasADi Interface
 -------------------